Meat dress of Lady Gaga

-The meat dress was a dress made of raw beef worn by the American singer Lady Gaga at the 2010 MTV Video Music Awards.
+On September 12, 2010, American singer Lady Gaga wore a dress to the 2010 MTV Video Music Awards made entirely out of raw beef.
 Designed by Franc Fernandez and styled by Nicola Formichetti, the dress was condemned by animal rights groups, while named by Time as the top fashion statement of 2010.

-The press speculated on the originality of the idea, with comparisons made to similar images found in contemporary art and popular culture.
+The press speculated on the originality of the idea, with comparisons made to similar images found in art and popular culture.
 As with her other dresses, it was archived, but went on display in 2011 at the Rock and Roll Hall of Fame after being preserved by taxidermists as a type of jerky.
-Gaga explained following the awards ceremony that the dress was a statement about one's need to fight for what one believes in, and highlighted her distaste for the United States military's don't ask, don't tell policy.
+Following this, the dress was then transferred to the Newseum in Washington D.C.
+As of 2019, the dress is displayed in Las Vegas at the Haus of Gaga museum inside the Park MGM casino.
+Gaga explained following the awards ceremony that the dress was a statement about one's need to fight for what one believes in, and highlighted her opposition to the United States Armed Forces' "don't ask, don't tell" policy.

 Background

 Gaga was the most nominated artist at 2010's Video Music Awards with a record thirteen nominations, including two nods for Video of the Year (the first female artist to achieve this feat).
 She arrived in an Alexander McQueen dress and armadillo shoes and changed into a Giorgio Armani number before donning her third and final outfit of the evening: a dress, hat, boots, and purse made of raw meat.
 Gaga wore the meat dress to accept her Video of the Year trophy for "Bad Romance"; as she accepted the award from presenter Cher, she joked, "I never thought I'd be asking Cher to hold my meat purse."
 Gaga continued to wear the dress after the awards show for press photos and an interview on The Ellen DeGeneres Show.
 Gaga explained her interpretation of the dress to DeGeneres, stating, "If we don't stand up for what we believe in and if we don't fight for our rights[,] pretty soon we're going to have as much rights as the meat on our bones."
 DeGeneres, who was vegan at the time, later wrote, "Now, I love Lady Gaga, but as someone who also loves animals it was really difficult for me to sit next to Lady Gaga while she was wearing that outfit, but it did make me ask myself, 'What's the difference between her outfit and an outfit made of leather?'"